‘SERIOUS AND PERVASIVE’: Columbia task force details anti-Semitism at school, makes recommendations for change

 Some of the examples of anti-Semitism at Columbia include anti-Israel students using Hamas slogans such as “Yes Hamas, we love you, we support your rockets too” and “We say justice you say how, burn Tel Aviv to the ground.”

 Some Jewish students faced verbal harassment.
-Nor were such actions limited to student activists–one professor singled out an Israeli student who previously served in the Israeli military, allegedly telling her she was a murderer for her association with the Israeli Defense Forces.
+Such actions were not limited to student activists — one professor singled out an Israeli student who previously served in the Israeli military, allegedly telling her she was a murderer for her association with the Israeli Defense Forces.

 One student described his experience, saying: “People that you sat in class with, you had drinks with, you had lunch and dinner with, the next day they say they hope your entire family dies.…I have had people spit at me, I have had people yell at me.”